 Few places rival Telluride’s reputation for luxury and hospitality.
 From Swiss Chalet-inspired homes to world-class skiing, it is a travel destination like no other.
 But it is also one of the most desirable places to live in Colorado, with excellent schools, diverse housing options, and a permanent population of just over 2,400.
 Continue reading for more information on Telluride lodges and attractions.

 Telluride area description

 Located in the southwestern portion of Colorado, Telluride is best known as a resort town with luxury hotels and a vibrant nightlife.
 The town is nestled in a narrow canyon with snowy mountain peaks.
-The scenic mountain setting and cold and temperate climate make it ideal for winter activities like skiing, ice climbing, anf fly fishing.
-But the town is a year-round destination that is just as fascinating in the summer and fall season.
+The scenic mountain setting and cold and temperate climate make it ideal for winter activities like skiing, ice climbing, and fly fishing.
+But the town is a year-round destination that is just as fascinating in the summer and fall seasons.

 Lastly, Telluride is a viable place to live.
 Vacationers come and go, but the town’s permanent residents keep the home fires burning year-round.
 Buyers will find a fantastic selection of single-family homes and condos across a wide price range.

 The area now known as Telluride was home to the Ute peoples who resided in the Valley Floor before signing a treaty with the U.S. Government in 1873.
 Previously known as Columbia, the city was founded in 1878.
 It was a prosperous mining town with the gold rush starting in 1875.
 The influx of prospectors and miners helped local businesses flourish.
 The completion of the railroad in 1890 only accelerated the town’s growth.